 The Advisory Council on National Records and Archives is an independent body.
-It advises the Lord Chancellor on issues relating to access to public records and represents the public interest in deciding what records should be open or closed.
+It advises the Secretary of State for Culture, Media and Sport on issues relating to access to public records and represents the public interest in deciding what records should be open or closed.
 It was established by the Public Records Act 1958 as a non-departmental public body.

 Advisory Council reports

-The Advisory Council reports to the Lord Chancellor every year.
+The Advisory Council reports to the Secretary of State every year.
 This is published with the annual report of The National Archives.